BHaessler/RollDice/README.md

 2. Run the command `pip install -r requirements.txt` to ensure you have all the dependencies on the system you are using to run this program.

 ## **FUTURE DEVELOPMENTS**
+- Comparing the dice to other dice not only the first one.

-I would also like to add a GUI function that shows the face of the die rolled.
+- I would also like to add a GUI function that shows the face of the die rolled.
 This will probably be done with a Django webframe and attachments but will be a work in progress for a while.
+This means the user will be able to run the script and then have a local webpage to roll the die and view the results from.

 ## KNOWN BUGs
 -